Best acoustic electric guitars 2025: Get the best of both worlds with my top picks

 Reasons to avoid

-The Yamaha A5R ARE Acoustic Electric has got its sights firmly set on the gigging guitarist, aiming to dispel the notion that you have to compromise on the unplugged sound when you plug into a PA, acoustic amplifier, or audio interface.
+Overview: The Yamaha A5R ARE Acoustic Electric has its sights firmly set on the gigging guitarist, aiming to dispel the notion that you have to compromise on the unplugged sound when you plug into a PA, acoustic amplifier, or audio interface.

+Sound: The A5R is a very bright-sounding guitar overall, but not at all harsh, and will suit a variety of playing styles.
 The SRT2 is a unique mic blend system, taking the typical piezo sound and marrying it with a digitally recreated mic sim that can mimic both a Neumann U67 and a Royer R-122.
 The former is perfect for playing with a pick, whilst the latter will complement your fingerstyle work.

-7. Taylor GS Mini-e Koa Acoustic Electric
+Taylor GS Mini-e Koa

 The Taylor GS Mini-e has had its fair share of plaudits over the past few years and for good reason.
 It delivers an outstanding tone for a guitar of its size whilst being supremely playable for any kind of guitar player, beginner or veteran.

-8. Breedlove Pursuit Exotic S Concertina Acoustic Electric
+Breedlove Pursuit Exotic S Concertina

 The Breedlove Pursuit Exotic S Concertina carries with it an ethos that emphasizes sustainability whilst still managing to provide a top-quality tone.
 Featuring an unusual Myrtlewood top, its materials are all sustainably sourced, whilst looking absolutely stunning.

-9. Gretsch G9520E Gin Rickey Acoustic Electric
+Gretsch G9520E Gin Rickey

 The parlor-sized Gretsch G9520E Gin Rickey is a fantastically equipped acoustic electric that more than holds its own against its full-sized acoustic guitar brethren.
 With distinctive looks and a powerful pickup, it’s not one to be underestimated.

-10. Takamine GN77KCE Acoustic Electric Guitar
+Takamine GN77KCE

 The Takamine GN77KCE features a unique NEX body that aims to deliver the projection of a jumbo acoustic, minus the outlandish size.
 Crafted entirely from Hawaiian Koa, it’s got bags of character and a distinctive look to match its tone.

-11. PRS SE Angelus A60E Acoustic Electric
+PRS SE Angelus A60E

 The PRS SE Angelus A60E takes the classic good looks of a PRS electric guitar and applies it to an acoustic, giving you an acoustic electric that will turn heads whether you’re in the studio or up on the stage.

-12. Fender PD-220E Dreadnought Electro Acoustic
+Fender PD-220E

 The Fender PD-220E is a new take on acoustic guitars for Fender, giving players all-solid construction at an astounding price point.
 The Sitka Spruce top and Mahogany back and sides is a time-tested combo, and there’s a lot to love about the sound.